Ann Marston

-The Linkletter Show, The Today Show, You Asked For It, The Ernie Kovacs Show, and Truth or Consequences.
+The Linkletter Show, The Today Show, You Asked For It, The Ernie Kovacs Show, Truth or Consequences, and What's My Line?.

 She was elected to the Michigan Sports Hall of Fame, and was its youngest member.

 Marston won the Miss Michigan title in 1959, and competed in the Miss America 1960 pageant, where her archery performance won the talent award.
 In 1962, she appeared with her father in a nine-minute documentary film for Paramount Pictures called Bow Jests.
 Shortly thereafter, her vision began to deteriorate, and she had to retire from competitive archery.